 The tournament consists of five major events: men’s and women’s singles, men’s and women’s doubles, and mixed doubles.
 The tournament also includes events for seniors, juniors, and wheelchairs.

 Each year, the US Open is played in late August and early September for over two weeks.
 Since 1978, all final tournaments have been hosted in Queens, New York.
+Check out the US Open prize money here.

 Among all the tennis tournaments, it is widely regarded as the oldest and most prestigious.
 It was first held in 1877 and is the only tennis event played on outdoor grass courts at the All England Club, Wimbledon, London.